szatrio/hiring-app-api/README.md

 ---

 ## Introduction
-hiring-app-express-api an app for connecting between company and engineer on hiring transactions. the main features are:
+hiring-app-api an app for connecting between company and engineer on hiring transactions. the main features are:
 - CRUD Company
 - CRUD Engineer
 - CRUD User